annutt2031/Business_Process_Modeling/README.md

 There are two types of processes in BPMN from a modeling perspective:

-- executable, which can be actually executed through special Business Studio or Bizagi software;
+- Executable, which can actually be executed using special Business Studio or Bizagi software;
-- non-executable, used for study, coordination and demonstration.
+- Non-executable, which are used for study, coordination, and demonstration.

 Many teams use non-executable diagrams and aim to create them with a minimal, basic set of elements.
 This approach allows people to quickly learn and understand the notation, not only analysts, but also developers, system customers, users, which contributes to faster work of the team (faster development, faster coordination).
-Executable processes require strict compliance with all the rules of BPMN notation and deeper detailing.
+Executable processes require strict adherence to all rules of BPMN notation and deeper detailing.

 ## Chapter IV <div id="chapter-iv"></div>